 First offence: mandatory minimum $1,000 fine

-Third and subsequent offences: mandatory minimum 120 days imprisonment
+Third and subsequent offences: mandatory minimum of 120 days imprisonment

 Dräger DrugTest® 5000